Health & Dental

 The Extended Health Plan does not replace the provincial MSP, nor do your GSS premiums cover your provincial MSP premiums.
 More information on BC MSP can be found at the BC MSP website.
 Further assistance with prescription drug costs may be available through the Pharmacare program, and the GSS recommends all students register for premium assistance and Fair Pharmacare to ensure you have maximum coverage.
 More information is available at https://pharmacare.moh.hnet.bc.ca/.

-Students who are on temporary leave under the categories of "Compassionate/Medical Leave" and "Parental Leave" with the approval of Dean of Faculty of Graduate Studies are eligible for one complete coverage year subject to payment of GSS Extended Health and Dental fees, GSS society fees.
+Students who are on temporary leave under the categories of "Compassionate/Medical Leave" and "Parental Leave" with the approval of Dean of Faculty of Graduate Studies are eligible for one complete coverage year subject to payment of GSS Extended Health and Dental fees, and GSS society fees.
 Proof of approved leave must be provided.

 What about travel?